nanohard/october_vagrant/README.md

 # october_vagrant
 Vagrant files for OctoberCMS.
+Assumes your current path is an OctoberCMS root directory, and links it to /var/www in vagrant.

+### Installs the following in vagrant
-Debian, Nginx, PHP7
+Debian, Nginx, PHP7, MySQL, Redis, Git

 ## Vagrantfile
 You may want to edit: